 You must conduct a systematic and sustained effort to find work.
 A workforce center will typically give you a list of contacts or job seeking activities each week.
 You should keep a log of your job search efforts, including the employers you’ve contacted, the dates you made contact, and the outcome.
 The Colorado Department of Labor and Employment (CDLE) may contact you or the employers you’ve contacted to verify your efforts.

 If you’re eligible for unemployment, you can receive between 50% and 60% of your average weekly wage during the base period.
 The CDLE applies two different formulas to determine your weekly benefit amount and pays you whichever number is higher:

-Benefits are available for up to 26 weeks.
+Benefits are typically available for up to 26 weeks, although the federal CARES Act has extended this by an additional 13 weeks..
 To get an estimate of your weekly benefits amount, you can plug your information into the Colorado Internet Unemployment Claims Benefit Estimator.